TobyLobster/sqrt_test/readme.md

 ![SQRT Performance Comparison](./result_all.svg)

-We see immediately that three of the algorithms are much slower compared to the rest. sqrt4 and sqrt8 and sqrt16 each simply calculate squares by adding successive odd numbers.
-This turns out to be extremely slow for anything but small numbers.
+We see immediately that three of the algorithms are much slower compared to the rest. sqrt4 and sqrt8 and sqrt16 each calculate squares simply by adding successive odd numbers.
+This is extremely slow for anything but small numbers.
 So we can get a more useful picture by omitting these three:

 ![SQRT Performance Comparison](./result_useful.svg)